pasturm/bfsl/README.md

 York, D. (1969).
 Least squares fitting of a straight line with correlated errors. *Earth and Planetary Science Letters*, 5, 320–324, <https://doi.org/10.1016/S0012-821X(68)80059-7>

-York D. and N.M.
-Evensen (2004).
+York D. et al. (2004).
 Unified equations for the slope, intercept, and standard errors of the best straight line, *American Journal of Physics*, 72, 367-375, <https://doi.org/10.1119/1.1632486>

 Wehr, R. and Saleska, S. R. (2017) The long-solved problem of the best-fit straight line: application to isotopic mixing lines, *Biogeosciences*, 14, 17-29, <https://doi.org/10.5194/bg-14-17-2017>